This post is all about how to spend 3 days in Dublin.

-This is something you do not want to skip over while visiting Dublin.
-It doesn’t take much of your time, and the sight is absolutely stunning.
-Tours book up quickly, so I recommend buying your ticket in advance online.
+This is something you MUST see during your time in Dublin.
+Tours book up quickly.
+I recommend buying your ticket in advance online.

-After a full day of tours and sightseeing, I recommend just taking your time to walk around Dublin and enjoy the many pubs and live music.
+After a full day of tours and sightseeing, enjoy your free time and wander around Grafton street.

-Unfortunately with only 3 days in a popular city, you just can’t do it all!
-Both the Cliffs of Moher and Giant’s Causeway are fantastic tours that depart from Dublin and you will have to choose which one will best suit you.
+Unfortunately with only 3 days, you just can’t do it all!
+Both the Cliffs of Moher and Giants Causeway are both fantastic day trips from Dublin.

 That concludes a full 3 days of Dublin, Ireland